marcelofinamorvieira/DatoContentLink/README.md

 - **DOM is the source of truth.** There is no in-memory cache, no persisted map.
 Attributes carry all metadata.
 - **Zero-width markers are scrubbed.** As soon as we stamp the attributes, the invisible characters disappear.
-- **Overlays resolve from attributes only.** Pointer/focus events look up the nearest `data-datocms-edit-url` – nothing else.
+- **Edit URLs come straight from stega.** Pointer/focus events look up the nearest `data-datocms-edit-url` and open it as-is – no hidden rewriting.

 ```bash
 npm install datocms-visual-editing